valenz/lip-init-server/README.md

 ## Requirements
-You need default MongoDB service up and running and the Node.js engine (greater than 0.10).
+You need default MongoDB service up and running, PhantomJS and the NodeJS engine (0.10).

 ## Installation